keiiwia/keiiwiaccportfolio/README.md

 # keiiwiaccportfolio
 Hi!
 This is Kelly,  aka Keiiwia or Keiwa, as I'm known online.
 This is my porfolio that I made for Parsons School of Design, Design and Technology BFA.
+For the most part, this website will be slowly updated with more projects, images, and such.

 Thank you to these resources, whether it be inspiration, typefaces, or snippets of code: https://github.com/jdan (fonts)